sagering/kel/README.md

 # Kel

-Kel is a rust-embeddable typed configuration and templating language.
+An embeddable, statically typed configuration and templating language for Rust.

 See [kleks.io](https://www.kleks.io) to see Kel in action.